hoogenbj/countary/docs/trouble.markdown

 ---
 layout: default
 ---
+# Troubleshooting
+I've been the only user of Countary so far.
+It is highly likely that other users will find bugs that I missed.
+But bugs can be fixed.

 In case of an error a dialog will display which should explain what went wrong:

 ![error dialog](error_dialog.png)